 In this study, we used the western black widow (Latrodectus hesperus), a sedentary predatory spider that uses its web as a hunting tool, to test the effect of urbanization and prey diet on their micriobiota composition.
 This predator can stay in one place for almost a year and feeds exclusively on local prey (REFS).
 While the western black widow is a facultative generalist, it has been shown to benefit from a diversity of prey to fulfill its nutritional requirements (REFS).
-A balanced diet of multiple prey types may be adaptive for spiders because polyphagy provides access to a variety of nutrients not available from a single prey source.
-This has been shown to maximize growth rate and survival of juveniles (Uetz et al. 1992, Toft 1999).
+A balanced diet of multiple prey types may be adaptive for spiders because it provides access to a greater variety of nutrients.
+Diversified diets maximize growth rate and survival of juveniles in … (Uetz et al. 1992, Toft 1999).
 However, a mixed diet may be limited by the availability of certain prey types in the habitat where black widows establish themselves.
 Western black widows can be found both in desertic and urban environments.
 They are therefore ideal study systems to quantify the consequences of urbanization via the study of their microbiota.
 They could potentially serve as bioindicators informing on the state of the surrounding ecological communities (Gregorič et al. 2022, Hose et al. 2002, De et al. 2022).

 Here, we combined field and laboratory experiments to evaluate the impacts of urbanization on microbiome communities and body condition of western black widows.
-In the field, we compared spiders collected from 4 different sites to measure the impacts of urbanization on microbiome diversity.
+First, we report on a field study, where we compared spiders collected from 2 desertic sites and 2 urban sites to measure the impacts of urbanization on microbiome diversity.
 Our objective is to characterize and compare the gut and web bacterial communities of western black widows according to their environment: desert (natural) versus urban.
 We hypothesize that the diversity and structure of the bacterial communities of the gut and webs will differ between spiders collected in desertic and urban habitats.
 Because prey diversity would likely be lower in urban environments (Bosmans et al. 2018), we predict that gut and web bacterial diversity will be higher for spiders collected in the desert.
-In a subsequent laboratory experiment, we studied the influence of a restricted diet on microbiome diversity.
-Our objective is to evaluate the effect of a restricted diet (i.e. crickets vs isopods) on the alpha and beta diversity of the western black widow’s gut microbiome.
-First, knowing there is a functional relationship between diet and gut microbiome, spiders that consumed a similar diet should have a homogeneous community.
-Second, the rate of variation in beta diversity should be explained by the spider’s diet.
+Second, we report on a laboratory experiment where we analysed the effect of a diet (i.e. crickets vs isopods) on the alpha and beta diversity of the western black widow’s gut microbiome.
+Spiders on the same diet should have similar microbiomes.
 A diet composed of crickets should ellicit a greater abundance and diversity since crickets are omnivores with a high protein and fruit/vegetable diet (Ng et al. 2018).
-On the contrary, spiders restricted with an isopod diet should have a lower variety of microorganisms specific to the carrot-based diet that was provided to the isopods. peut être expliquer le transfert trophique de bactéries pour supporter notre hypothèse.
+A diet composed of isopods should elicit a lower diversity of microorganisms since isopods are fed carrots only. peut être expliquer le transfert trophique de bactéries pour supporter notre hypothèse.
 On peut citer Hélène Dionx Phénix ici

+Third, we teased apart differences in microbiome due to diet from those due to immediate contingencies which aspects of the microbiome was stable and which was transient.
+Thus, we analysed the microbiome of captive spiders from our laboratory experiment after a meal and after xx weeks of fasting.
 The last objective would be to identify if there is a basal microbiome in the L. Herperus species.
 One of the hypothesis would be that The permanent core microbiome should account for 30% of the species-specific microbial flora and thus be observed across groups leading to a stable and predictable microbial community (REFS).
 This should thus be resistant to the influence of diet on the community (Chu, Spencer, Curzi, Zavala, & Seufferheld, 2013 ; Engel & Moran, 2013 ; Reese & Dunn, 2018 ; Ruokolainen , Ikonen, Makkonen, & Hanski, 2016 ; Russell et al., 2009 ; Sanders et al., 2014 ).

 Materials and methods

-Study system : The western black widow spider (Latrodectus hesperus)
+Study system